keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 `<HistoryMaxItems>`
 :   An *INTEGER* indicating the maximum number of items the history of
     an element may have (history items are described in (#entry-history)).
-    When the number of items in an entry's history exceeds this number, the password manager SHOULD delete the oldest history items until the number of history items no longer exceeds this value.
+    When the number of items in an entry's history exceeds this number, an implementation SHOULD delete the oldest history items until the number of history items no longer exceeds this value.

 `<HistoryMaxSize>`
 :   An *INTEGER* indicating the maximum history size in bytes.
 If an entry's
-    history exceeds this size, the password manager SHOULD delete the oldest history items, until the total history size no longer exceeds this value.
+    history exceeds this size, an implementation SHOULD delete the oldest history items, until the total history size no longer exceeds this value.

 `<LastSelectedGroup>` (*REF*, *EPH*)